kseniiako/dsa/README.md

 2. [Find The Duplicate Number in an Array Using Floyd's Cycle-Finding Algorithm](https://github.com/brasssmonkey/dsa/blob/main/floydsFindDup.py): a very interesting alternative solution to the findDuplicate problem.
 3. [Fibonacci Numbers 1 (recursive only)](https://github.com/brasssmonkey/dsa/blob/main/goodFib.py), [Fibonacci Numbers 2 (recursive and iterative)](https://github.com/brasssmonkey/dsa/blob/main/fibonacci.py): recursive and iterative versions of an O(n) time memoization-based algorithm to generate nth Fibonacci number.
 I'm proud of the iterative one, lol!
 4. [Rotate Image](https://github.com/brasssmonkey/dsa/blob/main/rotateImage.py): a problem of the "manipulate a 2D array" kind that is quite straightforward algorithmically; you just gotta buckle up and brute force it :)
+5. [Set Matrix Zeroes](https://github.com/brasssmonkey/dsa/blob/main/setMatrixZeroes.py): another problem to practice manipulating values in a 2D array, made interesting by the possibility of doing everything with O(1) space.
+This problem exposed me to new ways of thinking about setting flags in place (say, within a data structure).
+Make an object tell you, the programmer, about itself!

 ## In Progress